Best Espresso Machines for Home Use.

 My Observations:

-You have the same 9 bars of pressure, pre-set and adjustable pre-infusion, 3 temperature settings, and on the express, there’s a pressure gauge, while on the pro there’s no pressure gauge but there’s a digital display with a shot timer, which I would take any day vs a pressure gauge.
+You have the same 9 bars of pressure, pre-set and adjustable pre-infusion, 3 temperature settings, and on the express, there’s a pressure gauge, while on the pro there’s no pressure gauge nevertheless there’s a digital display with a shot timer, which I would take any day vs a pressure gauge.

-Perfect Sage Coffee Machines
+Best Sage Coffee Machines

 Check Price – Amazon UKCheck Price – Sage Appliances Check Price – Currys